homeymusic/mami.codi.R/README.md

 When we combine all the component parts of a chord together into a whole, we can estimate the overall wavelength for the whole chord.
-A technique used in digital signal processing and bricklaying is to estimate ratios (within an acceptable variance) between each of the parts and a selected reference part.
+A technique used in digital signal processing and bricklaying is to estimate ratios (within an acceptable standard_deviation) between each of the parts and a selected reference part.
 The greatest common divisor (LCD) of those part ratios will be a measure of the periodicity of the whole.